Licensing Opportunities

 Field-of-use licensing

-License the patent for specific applications only:
+License the portfolio for specific applications only:

 • Consumer vehicles (personal AVs and driver assistance)